peterarsentev/code_quality_principles/README.md

     }

 The main benefit of dispatch pattern:
-1. All codes are splitted on independent small methods.
+1. All code is split on independent small methods.
 2. Flexible extension.

-Example.
+An example.

-Let's consider situation, when we need to calculate permission for person by age.
+Let's consider a situation, we need to calculate permission for a person by age.

-Here, We have non strict values, as it is on above example.
-It need to check a predict in order to execute a handler.
+Here, we have non-strict values, as it is on above example.
+It needs to check a predict in order to execute a handler.
 It can be done only by loop, so such method works by O(n), not like example above (O(1)).
-Actually, I don't know how to change this methods in order to it works by O(1).
+Actually, I don't know how to change this methods in order to make it work by O(1).
 I will be glad to hear a such solution from you.

 Permission table.